Donald Trump Jr. Shares Breitbart Article Naming Alleged Ukraine Whistleblower On Twitter, Defends Action

 Yashar Ali, a contributor at HuffPost and New York Magazine said in a tweet that he reached out to the White House to ask if anyone working in the Trump administration had nay prior knowledge that the president’s son was going to tweet the name of the alleged whistleblower.
 The White House said they did not, per Ali’s tweet.
 In a follow-up tweet, Ali shared that the president’s son sent him a text message that described the negative reaction to Trump’s earlier tweet as “BS.”

-The younger Trump, who released on Tuesday his book called Triggered, shared Ali’s tweeted statement from Trump Jr., and offered a further statement about the reaction to his tweet earlier Wednesday.
+The younger Trump, who released on Tuesday his book called Triggered, shared the statement Ali had tweeted and offered a further comment about the reaction to his tweet from earlier in the day.

 View this post on Instagram